motilayo/jarvis/README.md

       272 containerd-shim  0.0  0.2
 ```

-Event is also published to the resource
+Events are also published to the resource

 ```
 ❯ k describe command -n jarvis